M-o-a-T/venusian/README.md

 Prints a summary of the options given above, as well as a list of possible add-ons.

+## Installation errors

+Note that the destination directory contains the *unmodified* Venus sources.
+Any changes which the installer applies are done with an overlay directory.

+### Unknown startup script

+Read the script (in `$DEST/etc/rcS.d` or `$DEST/etc/rc5.d`) to check what it does.

+Open the `install` script, find the line `### Startup scripts`.
+If it does something The Venusian needs to replicate, write a service file and add it to our `service` directory.
+Otherwise, simply add a do-nothing entry with a short comment.

+### Patch failures

+The Venusian currently doesn't handle multiple versions of the Venus source files in a reasonable way.
+We're working on it.

 ## Examples

 ### Raspberry Pi SD Card